kent-hervey/addListObjectsBufferedReader/README.md

 Coding what I found here
 https://www.facebook.com/groups/184139591763145/permalink/1432065043637254/

+Notes:
+---My question and my goal was whether I could add objects that had no reference name.
+---I accomplished that, but still confused about usefulness of having objects with no reference name as in varName below
+---List<T> varName = new ArrayList<T>();

  I'd create a new class that hold user information such as username & password.
 Then create a List parses that class like this... private List<Users> userList = new ArrayList<>();